LaDilettante/animated-choropleth/README.txt

-This is R code to create animated choropleth map
+R code to create an animated choropleth map (using R packages "animation", "ggplot2", and various map utilities)